Doctor Strange (2016 film): Development

 By April 2000, Columbia dropped Doctor Strange, which then had Michael France attached to write a script and interest from Chuck Russell and Stephen Norrington to direct.
 By June 2001, Dimension Films acquired the film rights, with Goyer back on board as writer and director.
 Goyer hinted scheduling conflicts might ensue with a film adaptation of Murder Mysteries, and promised not to be highly dependent on computer-generated imagery.
-However, by August 2001, Miramax acquired the film rights from Dimension, and by March 2002, Goyer had dropped out of the project.
+However, by August 2001, Miramax Films acquired the film rights from Dimension Films, and by March 2002, Goyer had dropped out of the project.
 A 2005 release date was announced the next March, while in June 2004, a script still had yet to be written.
 Marvel Studios CEO Avi Arad stated, "We are nowhere with that.
 That's a tough one to write, but we are working on it.
 We are trying to find the real Jerry Garcia of the writing community."
-In April 2005, Paramount Pictures acquired Doctor Strange from Miramax, as part of Marvel Studios' attempt to independently produce their own films.
+In April 2005, Paramount Pictures acquired Doctor Strange from Miramax Films, as part of Marvel Studios' attempt to independently produce their own films.
 At the time, the film was projected to have a budget of no more than $165 million.
 In 2007, Guillermo del Toro and Neil Gaiman pitched a version of the film to Marvel, with Gaiman writing and del Toro directing.
-Their version would have seen the character be alcoholic and a disbarred physician in the late 1920s or early 1930s, and he would have been living in Greenwich Village for 90 years without aging.
+Their version would have seen the character be alcoholic and a disbarred physician in the late 1920s or early 1930s and he would have been living in Greenwich Village for 90 years without aging.
 It would have also been heavily inspired by the art of Steve Ditko.
 Gaiman was especially interested in including the character Clea, but the studio was not interested.